alex-karpenko/sacs/README.md

 ## Features

-- Runs tasks with different types of schedule: once, with delay, by interval, with a cron schedule.
+- Run tasks with different types of schedule: once, with delay, by interval, with a cron schedule.
 - Uses current `Tokio` runtime or creates new one with specified type, number of threads and limited parallelism.
 - Allows task cancellation, getting current state and runtime statistics of the task.
 - Task execution time may be limited.